tluijken/tluijken.github.io/_posts/2023-04-05-functional-programming-in-csharp.md

 }
 ```

-You might think: "well isn´t this obvious??", but for larger implementations I've seen
-this gone wrong more then once.
-It would be great if we could get rid of all
+While it may seem obvious, I've seen this mistake happen more than once in
+larger code implementations.
+To prevent unexpected outcomes, it's best to
-intermediate values as soon as possible.
+eliminate intermediate values as soon as they are no longer needed.
+This helps
+to avoid unintentional reuse of variables outside of their intended scope.

 # Scoping and mutability
+Scoping and mutability are important concepts to keep in mind when working with
-The `Map` function is a function that takes a value, and a function to convert
+variables in a program.
+As for the Map function, it takes a value and a
-that value to another value.
-It would look something like this:
+conversion function, which enables the transformation of values in a clear and
+concise way.
+To illustrate, consider the following example:

 ```csharp
 public static TTarget Map<TSource, TTarget>(this TSource source, Func<TSource, TTarget> factory) => factory(source);
 ```

-I can now use this method to perform the same steps as above, but placing the
+By utilizing this method, I can perform the same steps as before while ensuring
-intermediate values out of scope as soon as possible.
-Because the converted
+that intermediate values are scoped appropriately.
+Since the converted value is
-value is returned, we can just chain a new Map function to it and keep going.
+returned, we can immediately chain a new Map function to it and continue
+processing without having to worry about reusing variables unintentionally.

 ```csharp
 public void ConvertToFahrenheit(int degrees)